 Dawn is passionate about using real ingredients and lessening her family’s dependence on processed foods.
 She also contributes to blogs that educate about living and traveling in eco-friendly ways.

-Linda D. Jones, Author
+Linda D. Jones, Writer & Technical Whiz

 Linda D. Jones is retired from NASA Lewis Glenn Research Center as an Electrical Designer.
 She currently works as a freelance writer in Atlanta, GA where she enjoys breaking down technical subjects to fit the general consumer.
 Linda has penned several Rural Living Today blogs on generator manufacturers and specifications.